dwyl/elixir-auth-facebook/README.md

 export FACEBOOK_APP_SECRET=xxxx
 ```

+Lastly, in the same page, complete the Data Protection Officer contact information (otherwise you get an error).

-## Step 2: The code: create a Hook
+## Step 2: The code

 You want to display a **login button** in a template.
 This button contains a `phx-hook` to a Javascript file `fbLoginHook`.